 A.G.E.
 Looking ahead, what are your aspirations and goals as an artist?
 How do you envision your artistic practice evolving in the future, and are there any specific milestones, related to art or your personal life that you hope to achieve?

 B.A.
 I am very proud to say that I have my first professional group show in the heart of Paris this summer, followed by my first solo show in Paris in the summer of 2025, and I will be co-curating a show in Paris in 2026.
 These are all super exciting, and I really hope to be signed by a gallery in the future.
-My favourite museum is the Centre Pompidou, and it is a dream of mine to show work there.
+My favourite museum is the Centre Pompidou, and it is a dream of mine to show my work there.
 I also dream of meeting and making work for and with Miley Cyrus.
 She has been my idol since I was a young closeted boy in South Carolina.
 Aside from painting, I would love to do more modelling.
 I have never done a runway show and would love to do a show for Fashion Week.
 Having a brand campaign is another dream of mine.
 I am also interested in acting and making music as well; I would love to be in a film someday and to release an album.
 I hope my art allows me to travel the world and live a crazy beautiful life.
 Above all, I want to be happy.
 My artist's motto is “Be kind, keep your heart full, and your soul pure.”
 I hope when my day comes to dance with the stars that I have lived this motto and spread love in all the ways that I created and interacted with the world and its people.